All Episodes

 What does it say?

-It says Congress shall not prohibit, Congress shall not disparage, Congress shall not restrict.
+It says, Congress shall not prohibit, Congress shall not disparage, Congress shall not restrict.

 Now, why do you think they would say all that if they didn't believe that Congress would?

-That is, they you know, matter of fact, when you die, and the next place you go to, and if you see anything like the Bill of Rights, you'll know that you're in hell.
+That is, you know, matter of fact, when you die, and the next place you go to, and if you see anything like the Bill of Rights, you'll know that you're in hell.

-Because the Bill of Rights in Heaven would be an affront to God.
+Because the Bill of Rights in heaven would be an affront to God.

 That would be suggesting that God's not trustworthy.

-But but somehow we Americans, we love Congress.
+But somehow, we Americans, we love Congress.

 We respect these people.

-Because uh Congress wants uh Americans want Congress to be in the business of taking what belongs to one American and bringing back to them.
+These people in Washington, I mean, they're evil people and they're taking advantage of immoral Americans because Congress wants Americans want Congress to be in the business of taking what belongs to one American and bringing it back to.

 Let me just give you one example, then we have to go to a break.

-But in 17 1794, Congress appropriated $15,000 to help some French refugees.
+But in 1794, Congress appropriated $15,000 to help some French refugees.

 He said, I cannot undertake to lay my finger on that article in the Constitution that authorizes Congress to spend the money of their constituents for the purposes of benevolence.

-Or as as Cleveland Grover uh I believe Grover Cleveland said, or either Franklin Pierce uh point out, uh actually it was Madison, I'm looking at the quote now.
+Or as Cleveland Grover, I believe Grover Cleveland said, or either Franklin Pierce pointed out, actually, it was Madison.

 These people would not get elected to Congress today if they took that point of view.